 Students should normally raise academic queries and concerns first with their supervisors, with the DoS having overall responsibility.
-Beyond the supervisory team, matters should normally next be raised with the departmental Research Degrees Convener, then the Dean of School and finally with the Director of the Graduate School.
+Beyond the supervisory team, matters should normally next be raised with the school Research Programme Leader, then the Dean of School and finally with the Director of Research and Doctoral Study.